awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 Each path condition has one path pattern\.
 If the URL in a request matches the path pattern in a listener rule exactly, the request is routed using that rule\.

 A path pattern is case\-sensitive, can be up to 128 characters in length, and can contain any of the following characters\.
-Note that you can include up to three wildcard characters\.
+You can include up to three wildcard characters\.
 + A–Z, a–z, 0–9
 + \_ \- \. $ / \~ " ' @ : \+
 + & \(using &amp;\)